Backpack, laptop found where pair went missing in Amazon

-ATALAIA DO NORTE, Brazil (AP) — Divers from Brazil’s firefighters corps found a backpack and laptop Sunday in the remote Amazon area where Indigenous expert Bruno Pereira and freelance British journalist Dom Phillips went missing a week ago, firefighters said.
+ATALAIA DO NORTE, Brazil (AP) — Divers from a local Brazilian firefighters corps found a backpack and laptop Sunday in the remote Amazon area where Indigenous expert Bruno Pereira and freelance British journalist Dom Phillips went missing a week ago, firefighters said.

-The backpack was tied to a tree that was half-submerged, a firefighter told reporters in Atalaia do Norte, the closest city to the search area, which is near the Javari Valley Indigenous Territory.
+The backpack was tied to a tree that was half-submerged, a firefighter with the fire corps in Amazonas state told reporters in Atalaia do Norte, the closest city to the search area, which is near the Javari Valley Indigenous Territory.
 It is the flood season in the region and part of the forest is flooded.

 Officers with the Federal Police brought the items by boat to Atalaia do Norte later in the afternoon.